bookofproofs/bookofproofs.github.io/_sources/branches/theoretical-physics/special-relativity/principle-of-the-constancy-of-light-speed-einstein.md

 ---

-Motivated by the result of the [Michelson-Morley experiment][bookofproofs$6270], "Albert Einstein":https://www.bookofproofs.org/history/albert-einstein/ formulated the following **principle of the constancy of light speed**:
+Motivated by the result of the [Michelson-Morley experiment][bookofproofs$6270], <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Einstein/">Albert Einstein</a> formulated the following **principle of the constancy of light speed**:

 > Any ray of light moves in the “stationary” system of co-ordinates with the determined velocity `\(c\)`, whether the ray be emitted by a stationary or by a moving body.